 Yes, there can be some downsides to co-sleeping, but most can be overcome with a few adjustments, such as buying a bigger bed.
-There have been many reported studies into the dangers of co-sleeping, the most recent published early this year in the Lancet.
+There have been many reported studies into the dangers of co-sleeping, the most recent published in the Lancet.

 La Leche League, amongst others, claim that they are flawed as they do not distinguish between safe (following current guidelines re temperature, soft bedding etc) and unsafe (eg on a sofa or with parents who smoke or drink alcohol) co-sleeping.

 Our daughter is very independent already (at 13 months) and I am convinced that this is due to all the extra nurturing and contact that she receives during the nights.

 At some stage, she will decide that she wants her own bed and she will be welcome to it; but in the meantime all three of us love the extra time we get together and there is nothing more wonderful than being woken by a kiss from your baby and seeing just how happy they are to be so close to you.

 I know that in this way we have created many special moments that we all treasure.

 What ever you personally decide, do make sure you follow the latest advice on safe sleeping for your baby.
 Much of it is commonsense, but the following guidelines should help:

 If you are unsure or need further advice, always speak to your GP or Health Visitor.